No Products in the Cart

 Memory foam was developed as part of a NASA project to improve the safety of aircraft cushions.
 The foam was particularly sensitive to temperature and pressure.
 It would always return to its original shape after use, albeit slowly.
 When memory foam was first made available to the general public in the 1980s, it was expensive.
 However, as time went on, its price dropped, and it was quickly adopted by businesses for use in a variety of products, including mattresses, x-ray table pads, sports equipment, etc.

 Memory foam beds are made to conform gradually to the body in response to pressure, evenly distributing body weight.
 When pressure is released, they transform back into their original state.
-The term "memory foam'' refers to the foam's capacity to quickly adapt to the body following a few uses and remember it after a few more.
+The term "memory foam" refers to the foam's capacity to quickly adapt to the body after a few uses and remember it after a few more.
 Memory foam, in addition to being used in mattresses, has medical applications in which it is used to treat various types of pain and make patients more comfortable.

 The experience of sleeping on a memory foam mattress varies from person to person.
 Memory foam users frequently experience the sensation of being "hugged."
 The highly conforming surface fits your body shape perfectly and envelops you in a cozy cocoon.
 We call it a "cozy" cocoon because it retains heat, resulting in a warmer sleeping surface.